sbmlteam/libsbml-build-scripts/species/create_python_anaconda/README.md

 * Unpack a copy of the "full" Python source archive `tar xf python-libsbml-experimental-<ver>.tar.gz`
 * cd into your newly unpacked archive

-Fire up your editor `nano setup.py` and look for this section of code
+Fire up your editor `nano setup.py` and look for this section of the code:

 ```
 try: